k8s-docs/cert-manager-docs/source/configuration/acme/dns01/route53.md

           role: arn:aws:iam::YYYYYYYYYYYY:role/dns-manager
 ```

+!!!
+Note

-Note that, as mentioned above, the pod is using `arn:aws:iam::XXXXXXXXXXX:role/cert-manager` as a credentials source in Account X, but the `ClusterIssuer` ultimately assumes the `arn:aws:iam::YYYYYYYYYYYY:role/dns-manager` role to actually make changes in Route53 zones located in Account Y.
+    as mentioned above, the pod is using `arn:aws:iam::XXXXXXXXXXX:role/cert-manager` as a credentials source in Account X, but the `ClusterIssuer` ultimately assumes the `arn:aws:iam::YYYYYYYYYYYY:role/dns-manager` role to actually make changes in Route53 zones located in Account Y.

-## EKS IAM Role for Service Accounts (IRSA)
+## 服务帐户的 EKS IAM 角色(IRSA)

 While [`kiam`](https://github.com/uswitch/kiam) / [`kube2iam`](https://github.com/jtblin/kube2iam) work directly with cert-manager, some special attention is needed for using the [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) feature available on EKS.

-### OIDC provider
+### OIDC 提供者

 First follow the AWS documentation [Enabling IAM roles for service accounts on your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) to ensure that the OIDC provider for the EKS cluster is enabled.
 The OIDC information is needed to create the trust relationship for the cert-manager role below.

-### IAM role trust policy
+### IAM 角色信任策略

 The cert-manager role needs the following trust relationship attached to the role in order to use the IRSA method.
 Replace the following: